jamesmunns/jamesmunns-ng/content/blog/fixed-point-math.md

 Recently, I wanted to generate some sounds for [MnemOS](./mnemos-initial-release.md), and I wanted it to go fast.

-This is a little mini-blog post describing how I did that.
+This is a little mini-blog post describing how I did that using fixed point math, and reduced the total CPU usage to about 20% of the original amount.

 <!-- more -->